pk-fr/yakpro-po/README.md

 The yakpro-po.cnf self-documented file contains many configuration options!
 Take a look at it!

 Prerequisites:  php 5.3 or higher, [PHP-Parser](https://github.com/nikic/PHP-Parser).

+Published under the MIT License

 ## Installation:
     put the downloaded files where you want...